 With the boom in experiential travel, hotels are more & more acting like community portals by introducing guests to popular local experiences.

 Here’s how you can compete effectively with crowdsourcing and the shared economy space, where local hosts may or may not offer their guests local interaction.
 With your ear to the ground, you can guarantee your guests experience safe and fulfilling local living options at their leisure.

 Will the real Authentic please stand up?

-Music and cuisine are usually the easiest places to start as these are distinctive cultural identifiers.
+Music and cuisine are distinctive cultural identifiers.

 Storytelling while sharing a drink, a pipe or a meal at a gathering is the genuine immersive deal.

 There are few more powerful ways to engage with a culture than breaking bread with local people, learning about the type of food they eat, how it’s sourced and prepared, when and where they eat, and the etiquette accompanying a meal.

 For a traveller to get that involved and show that much personal interest, proves to locals that they’re dealing with mindful individuals, not sheep-like tourists.
 It challenges negative stereotypes from both ends and opens locals up to the idea of hosting travellers and showing off their lifestyle.